How To Create Great Music Using Fingerpicking Patterns On Guitar

 by Simon Candy

-In any area of guitar playing a little technique can go a long way if you know how to apply it creatively.
+Creative Fingerpicking Patterns GuitarIn any area of guitar playing a little technique can go a long way if you know how to apply it creatively.

-Today’s article is all about doing this in the world of fingerpicking guitar.
-More specifically, I am going to present to you several commonly used fingerpicking patterns for guitar.
 The patterns themselves are not really that important, at least not in the context of this article.
-What is of upmost importance however, and the whole focus of this lesson, is the creative application of these fingerpicking patterns (to create music that sounds amazing!)
+What is of utmost importance, however, and the whole focus of this lesson, is the creative application of these fingerpicking patterns (ie. actually to create music).
+Yes, having a variety of fingerpicking patterns from which to fingerpick your guitar is essential.

 Common Fingerpicking Patterns For Guitar

-The following are 3 common approaches to fingerpicking your guitar.
+The following are 3 common approaches to fingerpicking guitar.
 Each on its own will do little for your guitar playing.
 The key is in the creative application of these patterns which we will be doing very shortly.

-This pattern consists of your thumb playing a steady bass line on the lower 3 strings of the guitar, while your fingers play combinations of the higher 3 strings on and in-between these bass notes.
+This pattern consists of your thumb playing a steady bass line on the lower 3 strings of the guitar, while your fingers play combinations of the higher 3 strings on and in between these bass notes.

 Creative Fingerpicking Guitar Clawhammer Pattern

-The Banjo Roll Fingerpicking Pattern
+• The Banjo Roll Pattern

-Next we have a forward banjo roll which is a common pattern for fingerpicking guitar:
+Next, we have a forward banjo roll which is a common pattern for fingerpicking guitar:

 Creative Fingerpicking Guitar Banjo Roll Pattern

-Open String Fingerpicking Pattern
+• The Open String Pattern

 Here it is ascending: